xwmaxwma/SSA-Seg/README.md

 ## 🔥 News

 - **`2024/09/30`**: **We fix some bugs in the code.
-Currently, this repository supports several baselines and the corresponding *+SSAClassifier* versions as follows.**
+Currently, this repository supports several baselines and the corresponding *+SSA-Seg* versions as follows.**

 | Backbone | HRNet  (CVPR'19)      | MiT  (NeurIPS'21)           | Swin (ICCV'21)        | AFFormer  (AAAI'23)     | SeaFormer  (ICLR'23)     | MSCAN  (NeurIPS'22)       | EfficientFormerV2  (ICCV'23) |
 | -------- | -------------------- | -------------------------- | --------------------- | ---------------------- | ----------------------- | ------------------------ | --------------------------- |
 | **Head** | **OCRNet (ECCV'20)** | **SegFormer (NeurIPS'21)** | **UperNet (ECCV'18)** | **Afformer (AAAI'23)** | **SeaFormer (ICLR'23)** | **SegNext (NeurIPS'22)** | **CGRSeg  (ECCV'24)**   |

-- **`2024/09/26`**: **SSAClassifier is accepted by NeurIPS2024!**
+- **`2024/09/26`**: **SSA-Seg is accepted by NeurIPS2024!**

 ## 📷 Introduction

 ![](net.png)

-SSAClassifier is an effecient and powerful pixel-level classifier, which significantly improves the segmentation performance of various baselines with a negligible increase in computational cost.
+SSA-Seg is an effecient and powerful pixel-level classifier, which significantly improves the segmentation performance of various baselines with a negligible increase in computational cost.
 It has three key parts: semantic prototype adaptation (SEPA), spatial prototype adaptation (SPPA), and online multi-domain distillation.